Massive Blood Loss

-The East of England RTC and East of England Trauma Network have agreed a protocol for dealing with massive haemorrhage in trauma patients (pdf 534KB).
-Hospitals are welcome to add relevant phone numbers to the version on page 2 of the pdf and display laminated copies of the protocol.
+The East of England RTC and East of England Trauma Network have agreed a protocol for dealing with massive blood loss in trauma patients.
+Hospitals are welcome to add relevant phone numbers to the version on page 2 of the pdf and display laminated copies.

 Transfer of blood